-MADRID (AP) — Spain's National Statistics Institute says the economy grew by 0.9 percent in the first quarter compared to the previous three-month period, its strongest rate since before the economic crisis began in 2007.
+MADRID (AP) — Spanish Economy Minister Luis de Guindos says the economy is growing at the strongest rate since the economic crisis began in 2008.

-The ruling conservative Popular Party hopes the recovery can stem its plunging popularity ratings in time for municipal and regional elections May 24 and general elections later this year.
+The ruling Popular Party hopes the rebound will stem its slide in ratings in time for elections this year.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)